yolabs007/IR-Sensor-projects---Arduino/README.md

 ####  `Boom Barrier Code`

 * Assemble the parts
-* copy & paste this code.
+* copy & paste this code in Arduino IDE.

 ```C++